High-accuracy density and mass flow rate meters for slush hydrogen

 Experimental work was performed using the capacitance and microwave-type mass flow meters, and density measurement accuracy of ±0.5% was obtained.
 Since the accuracy of the flow velocimeter used for calibration is ±5%, the exact measurement accuracy of this method could not be immediately confirmed.
 However, it is expected that the measurement of velocity using the delay time evaluated from the cross-correlation function would be capable of high accuracy comparable to that of density.

 * LCR meter: Equipment for measuring inductance (L ), capacitance (C ), and resistance (R ).
-In the experiment, capacitance (C ) is measured.
+In the experiment, the capacitance (C ) is measured.